 – LSF cables are manufactured using PVC compounds.
 If they are labelled as low smoke and fume cables it is because the manufacturer modified the compound with various additives in order to reduce (not eliminate) smoke and HCl emissions.

 – BS EN 60754 stipulates HCl emissions by LSZH cables must not exceed 0.5%.
 However, there are no standards governing LSF cables.
 As a result, when burning they emit HCl levels in excess of 20% which is a life-threatening situation.

 Electric Way- a leading supplier of a range of quality cables

-We supply a comprehensive range of Low Smoke Zero Halogen (LSZH) cables tested to quality international standards to assure a safe electrical installation.
+Electrical way, top cable suppliers in UAE, provide a comprehensive range of Low Smoke Zero Halogen (LSZH) cables tested to quality international standards to assure a safe electrical installation.
 Our technical team understands the implications involved when selecting an LSZH cable for use in various industries such as oil, gas, marine and offshore units.
-Speak to our team of experts on +971 4 8170777 for your project’s cabling or wiring requirements.
+Speak to our team of cabling experts on +971 4 8170777 for your project’s cabling or wiring requirements.